open-feature/open-feature-operator/docs/flagd_configuration.md

 # Flagd Configuration

 The injected flagd sidecar is configured using the `FlagdConfiguration` CRD, the `openfeature.dev/flagdconfiguration` annotation is used to assign `Pods` with their respective `FlagdConfiguration` CRs.
 The annotation value is a comma separated list of values following one of 2 patterns: {NAME} or {NAMESPACE}/{NAME}.
-If no namespace is provided it is assumed that the CR is within the same namespace as the deployed pod, for example:
+If no namespace is provided, it is assumed that the CR is within the same namespace as the deployed pod, for example:
 ```
     metadata:
         namespace: test-ns